 Today, as people of Mexican heritage celebrate the Mexican army’s victory over the French at the Battle of Puebla in 1862, dog lovers are lifting tacos to the world’s tiniest breed, the Chihuahua.

 There is almost as much myth surrounding Chihuahuas as there is for Cinco de Mayo (no, Virginia, May 5 is NOT Mexican independence day).

-Dogs like the Chihuahua were found in materials from the Mayan Great Pyramid of Cholula, Mexico, the largest pyramid in the New World, and in the ruins of Chichen Itza on the Yucatan Peninsula.
+Dogs like Chihuahuas were found in materials from the Mayan Great Pyramid of Cholula, Mexico, and in the ruins of Chichen Itza on the Yucatan Peninsula.
 Some dog pots, dating back to about 1325 CE, have been found in Georgia and Tennessee.

 Wheeled toys shaped like Chihuahuas or Techichis have been found from Mexico to El Salvador and date to 100 CE.
 In 1520, Hernan Cortes de Monroy y Pizzarro, the Spanish Conquistador, wrote that the Aztecs raised and sold the little dogs for food.
 When Cortes and his successors wiped out the Aztecs, they nearly wiped out the breed.

 In 1850, three small dogs were discovered in the State of Chihuahua.
 By 1904, the American Kennel Club (AKC) had recognized them as a breed.
 When Rhumba king Xavier Cugat showed up in films of the late 1920s and 1930s carrying a Chihuahua under his arm, the breed took off.

 What Chihuahuas are known for

-With domed heads and prominent eyes, Chihuahuas come in almost any color combination from solid to marked or splashed.
+With domed heads and prominent eyes, Chihuahuas come in many color combinations from solid to marked or splashed.
 Typical colors are fawn, red, cream, chocolate, white, black or mixed.